nedwards/storybook-starter/README.md

 # Storybook Starter

-A minimal Storybook setup to help document UI components for your application.
+A minimal storybook setup to help document and visually test components for your application.